valderman/haste-compiler/README.md

   and there's a round_ for those types that not only works but which is also much faster than Prelude's round would have been had it worked.

-* A program that has the value of _|_ may not always give a nice error message.
+* A program that has the value of bottom may not always give a nice error message.